National Empowerment Programme

 The National Empowerment Programme (N.E.P.) plays an integral part of the structure and operation of the Division.
 While the mediation centres address conflicts that arise through mediation and social work, this facet of the Division’s practice is pre-emptive, seeking to address the common dysfunctional and destructive approaches to dispute resolution.
 The objective of N.E.P. is to replace these undesirable responses with more proactive and positive action-oriented approaches.

-Consequently, this year the Programme will be offered virtually to registered participants.
+The Programme will be offered virtually to registered participants.
 Upon successful completion of the Programme, participants will receive an e-Certificate for the workshop they would have participated in.

 Registration Schedule